 Being a cannabis businessman is not easy.
 Moe’s Instagram account was removed.
 Mr. Weed is very unhappy with the censorship and the hurdles that cannabis proponents face in mainstream social media.
 While Instagram is friendlier to cannabis then Facebook (which owns Instagram), it nonetheless flags pictures of cannabis flower.

 “It’s messed up,” he said.
 “It’s discrimination.”

 Dealing with the Police

 On April 13th, police raided his Trenton dispensary at 1114 South Broad Street in Trenton, NJ 08611 without a warrant.

 “They didn’t tell me what they were arresting me for,” he said.
-“They didn’t have any proper paperwork to come in,” he said.
+“And they didn’t have any proper paperwork to come in.”

-He was accused of resisting arrest and sprayed with mace.
-Moe was denied medical attention when he was left in hot air for 20 minutes with the windows rolled up with no water.
+The Trenton police accused him of resisting arrest they sprayed him with mace.
+Additionally, Moe was denied medical attention after he was left in a hot car for 20 minutes with the windows rolled up and no water on a hot day.